 You can apply for the Aid & Attendance benefits directly with VA.
 There are other third parties who can help apply for these benefits.
 Advantage of going with those third parties is that they usually have experience in working with VA and they can ensure all the documents are in place before submitting your application.
 There is a risk of delay in getting application approved and benefits started if your application is not accurate or complete.
 That is why going to these third parties is a good option.
 Watch out if someone asks you for a fee to file for the benefits since VA doesn’t allow for anyone to charge a fee to help Veterans apply for the benefits.
 One company that is nationwide and helps Veterans and surviving spouses get these benefits is Veterans Home Care and their exclusive VetAssist® program.
 Another company is Care Planning Institute.
 Both these companies offer free help with applying for Aid & Attendance benefits for Veterans and surviving spouses and they work with a network of agencies to provide home care services.

 Overall, this a great benefit for those who need home care assistance.
-For additional questions or if you need more information, you can reach out to us at email@example.com or (832) 612-0472 and ask to speak with a Veterans benefits specialist or visit our page dedicated to Veterans and surviving spouses here.
+For additional questions or if you need more information, you can reach out to us at firstname.lastname@example.org or (832) 612-0472 and ask to speak with a Veterans benefits specialist or visit our page dedicated to Veterans and surviving spouses here.
+You can also see if you qualify or submit your referral by visiting our Aid and Attendance page.